vuoro/pelimanni/README.md

 # Usage

 This readme is a combination of tutorial, examples, and documentation.
-It'd be better to keep them separate, but this is all I have time for, sadly.
+It'd be nicer to keep them separate, but this is all I have time for, sadly.
+Also, working with audio is rather complex and can even be dangerous (see the warnings about connecting instruments later on), so this kind of format may be the safest option.

 ## Installation